seqwalt/vioquad_doc/README_FCU_setup.md

 cd ~/
 git clone https://github.com/PX4/PX4-Autopilot.git --recursive cd ~/PX4-Autopilot
-make holybro_kakuteh7v2_bootloader
-sudo apt install dfu-util
+make holybro_kakuteh7v2_bootloader  # builds the bootloader firmware sudo apt install dfu-util
 ```
-Need to flash bootloader, since Betaflight comes pre-loaded.
+Now we need to flash the bootloader using the firmware we just built, since Betaflight comes pre-loaded.
 To enter DFU mode, hold the boot button down (white button on FC) while connecting the USB cable to your computer.
 The button can be released after the board is powered up.
 Then, enter the following to flash the bootloader:
 ```
-dfu-util -a 0 --dfuse-address 0x08000000 -D build/holybro_kakuteh7v2_bootloader/holybro_kakuteh7v2_bootloader.bin
+dfu-util -a 0 --dfuse-address 0x08000000:force:mass-erase:leave -D build/holybro_kakuteh7v2_bootloader/holybro_kakuteh7v2_bootloader.bin  # erase flash parameters to fix problems with parameter saving dfu-util -a 0 --dfuse-address 0x08000000 -D build/holybro_kakuteh7v2_bootloader/holybro_kakuteh7v2_bootloader.bin
 ```
 Reboot the FC and it let it boot without holding the boot button (i.e. unplug and plug-in the FC USB).
 Next, flash PX4 onto the board:
 ```
-make holybro_kakuteh7v2_default
+make holybro_kakuteh7v2_default         # build
-make holybro_kakuteh7v2_default upload
+make holybro_kakuteh7v2_default upload  # build and upload
 ```

 # QGroundControl Configuration
+## Initial QGC Setup

-With the FC connected to the computer open QGroundControl (QGC).
+With the FC connected to the computer open QGroundControl (QGC newest version is best).
 - After QGC detects the connection, click the ```Q``` icon on the top left of the QGC window.
 Then select ```Vehicle Setup```.
 - In the ```Airframe``` tab, select ```Generic Quadcopter```.
 - In the ```Sensors``` tab, calibrate the sensors following the automated steps.